sanzoghenzo/my-pcs/README.md

 - add an entry to the `secrets/secrets.nix` with the file name and the users/groups that can read it
 - cd to the `secrets` folder and run `agenix -e <file name>` (the one specified the step above)
 - type in and save the secret.
-It will be encoded and
+It will be encoded, and can be safely added to git.

 ## New system